 Will you be running more on snow or ice?

-Running on ice is best done with traction devices with distinct teeth, spikes, or carbide tips, which are ideal because they concentrate pressure in a small area to bite into the ice.
-The Kahtoola Exospikes are a great offering with carbide tips.
-That said, the Black Diamond Blitz Spike and Kahtoola Microspikes also perform excellently on ice.
+Running on ice is best done with traction devices with distinct teeth, spikes, or carbide tips.
+These devices are ideal because they concentrate pressure in a small area to bite into the ice.
+The Kahtoola Exospikes, with carbide tips, are an excellent option for terrain with some elevation gain and loss.
+That said, the Black Diamond Distance Spike, Kahtoola Microspikes Ghost, and Kahtoola Microspikes also perform excellently on ice.

 Will you be running on pavement, concrete, or a bare trail?

-If you’ll be running on significant sections of bare pavement, such as running a few miles to a trailhead or climbing on a bare trail up to the snowline, you might want a traction device that’s easy to get on and off, compact to store, but otherwise performs best on the snowy or icy surface on which you’ll eventually run.
-The Black Diamond Distance Spikes are light enough to toss in a pack for the run to a snowy trailhead and easy to get on once you’re ready to use them.
+If you’ll be running on significant sections of bare pavement, such as running a few miles to a trailhead or climbing on a bare trail up to the snowline, you might want a traction device that’s easy to get on and off, compact to store, but otherwise performs well on the snowy or icy surface on which you’ll eventually run.
+The Black Diamond Distance Spikes and Kahtoola Microspikes Ghost are both light enough to toss in a pack for the run to a snowy trailhead and easy to get on once you’re ready to use them.

-If you run a mixture of patches of bare pavement, snow, and ice, you might go with the Yaktrax Pro, which is more comfortable when running on bare ground than traction devices with teeth, spikes, or carbide tips.
+If you run a mixture of patches of bare pavement, snow, and ice, and you don’t want to take your traction devices on and off endlessly, you might go with the Yaktrax Pro, which are more comfortable when running on bare ground than traction devices with teeth, spikes, or carbide tips.
+The Kahtoola Nanospikes have relatively low-profile carbide tips that perform well if you’re mainly running on icy roads.

 Will you be running in dangerous or high-risk conditions?

 Here, we’d recommend the Kahtoola Microspikes.
 They’re bomber, secure, and work in a mix of the burliest conditions.
-That said, you’ll likely get away with Black Diamond Distance Spike in most conditions.
+That said, you’ll likely get away with Black Diamond Distance Spike and Kahtoola Microspikes Ghost in most conditions.

 A view of the roads and mountains of Silverton, Colorado, in winter with a variety of surfaces available.